Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Case studies

 To dig into the performance of different network architectures, we have plotted the histograms on distributions of ground-truth parameters.
 Then we segment the predictions by their corresponding ground-truth parameters on certain percentiles, calculate the mean and standard deviation on each segment, and gather results into error bands.
-The histograms of ground-truth parameters and error bands of different network architectures at SNR of 50 dB are shown in figure \ref{fig:lux-corr-segment} and figure \ref{fig:lux-uncorr-segment}.
-By examining these figures, it can be found that the errors of neural networks can be decomposed into two parts: a \emph{systematic} part which manifests as drift away from the central line, and a \emph{random} part which manifests as the width of the error band.
-By increasing the network complexity by using more nonlinear connections, the \emph{systematic} part can be significantly reduced; however, the \emph{random} part does not always follow the rule.
-Improving the \emph{random} part rely on better structures in network architectures.
+The histograms of ground-truth parameters and error bands of different network architectures at SNR of 50 dB are shown in Fig. \ref{fig:lux-corr-segment}.
+By examining the figure, it can be found that the errors of neural networks can be decomposed into two parts: a \emph{systematic} part which manifests as drift away from the central line, and a \emph{random} part which manifests as the width of the error band.
+By increasing the network complexity by using more nonlinear connections, the \emph{systematic} part can be significantly reduced; however, the \emph{random} part does not fully obey the rule.
+Improving the \emph{random} part relies on better structures in network architectures.
 It can be found that the last line (\emph{TimesNet-LE} with the nonlinear head) has the least errors both in the \emph{systematic} part and in the \emph{random} part, which shows the fitness of the proposed method for feature extraction of scintillation signals.

+Besides, we use the same segmentation method to analyze \emph{TimesNet-LE} with the nonlinear head under different noise conditions.
+This is illustrated in Fig. \ref{fig:timesnet-le-segment}.
+The rows from 2 to 4 show the cases with \emph{correlated} noise, and rows from 5 to 7 show the cases with \emph{uncorrelated} noise.
+It can be validated in this figure that \emph{correlated} noise has more significant effects on regression performance than \emph{uncorrelated} noise.
+With higher SNR, \emph{TimesNet-LE} with the nonlinear head tends to converge to two modalities and has less deviations from the central lines.

 As a final comment, the above studies based on the simulation environment can display the advantage of the proposed method from some perspective, but not all its potentials.
 In the following section, we will show additional results based on the experiment to more comprehensively evaluate the proposed method.